envoyproxy/gateway/docs/latest/user/secure-gateways.md

 kubectl create secret tls sample-cert --key=www.sample.com.key --cert=www.sample.com.crt
 ```

-Note that all occurences of `example.com` were just replaces with `sample.com`
+Note that all occurrences of `example.com` were just replaces with `sample.com`

-Next we update the `Gateway` configuration to accomodate the new Certificate which will be used to Terminate TLS traffic:
+Next we update the `Gateway` configuration to accommodate the new Certificate which will be used to Terminate TLS traffic:

 ```shell
 kubectl patch gateway eg --type=json --patch '[{